amaya1329/How-to-Login-Pogo-Games-Account/docs/index.rst

 **Step 1: Visit the Pogo Website**

-To begin, open your preferred web browser and visit the official Pogo website at https://www.pogo.com.
+To begin, open your preferred web browser and visit the official Pogo website.
 The homepage features a variety of games and prompts you to sign in or sign up.
 If you're a new user, you’ll need to click the "Join Now" button to begin the registration process.

 **Step 2: Fill Out the Registration Form**